fpedd/ees-pees/website/website.md

 In our project we have **achieved** the following goals:
 * Setup Webots world and the whole communication from internal controller to external controller to backend.
 * Incorporate a safety layer to fullfil the requirement of **safe** reinforcement learning environment where the robot does not crash even while training
-* Build a wrapper to use Webots as with the interface of the OpenAI gym, enabling us to train any algorithm from stable baselines.
+* Build a wrapper around Webots with the interface of the OpenAI gym, enabling us to train any algorithm from stable baselines.
-* Build a *FakeGym* to generate learnings and train models to apply transfer learning.
+* Build a *FakeGym* to generate learnings, train models and apply transfer learning.
 * Apply a PPO1 trained on the *Fakegym* on our *WbtGymGrid*.
 * Automatically train in our *WbtGym*.